CROSS-COUNTRY COMPARATIVE CASE STUDIES TUTORIAL (2024)

 Practical advice

-• Specific domain of social life (identify pertinent behaviors / attitudes of the citizens to be regulated, as argued by H.-J. Andreß et al, p.17)
+Specific domain of social life: Pertinent behaviors / Attitudes of the citizens to be regulated, (H.-J. Andreß et al, 2019, p.17)

-• NB!
+NB!
 The nation is seen as a context in which citizens are embedded.
 But, most of the time, nations are entities that are remote from the lives of their citizens, and they differ in many ways.
+(Andreß et. al, 2019)

 2) Two-Step Analyses

-Other studies go one step further, and use country estimates of means, proportions, correlations, or regression coefficients as dependent variables in regression models with country characteristics as explanatory variables (p.8)
+Country estimates of: Means / proportions / correlations / regression coefficients as dependent variables in regression models with country characteristics as explanatory variables (p.
+8)

 3) Analyses of Disaggregated Data

-Disaggregates the contextual information to the lower level and treats these macro- (and meso-)data as if they were microdata. (p.8)
+Disaggregate the contextual information to the lower level and treat these macro- (and meso-)data as if they were microdata. (p.
+8)

 4) Mixed Effects Analyses